 Breakfast at Eddie Rocket’s

-Now, don’t get me wrong, I know there are better places to eat for breakfast, but this place was closest to where we were staying.
-We also knew that it was affordable since we’d eaten there before in Dublin.
+Don’t get me wrong, I know there are better places to eat for breakfast, but this place was closest to where we stayed.
+We also knew it was affordable since we’d eaten there in Dublin.

 Belfast City Hall